KPMG Case Interview Guide: Format, Written Case, and Prep Strategy (2026)

 KPMG Interview Resources

 For foundational case prep, the case interview frameworks complete guide and case interview examples library are the highest-ROI starting points.
 For behavioral prep, use the STAR method guide for consulting and the fit questions guide.
+Before the interview, the KPMG cover letter guide helps you tailor your application letter to KPMG's values and target practice.

 If you are also interviewing at other Big 4 firms, the management consulting firms ranking guide provides positioning context for how KPMG compares to Deloitte, PwC, and Accenture in the strategy market.
+To place KPMG Strategy within the wider landscape of consulting firm types, from MBB to the Big 4 strategy arms, see the types of consulting firms overview.
+For candidates targeting the strategy arms specifically, see the EY case interview guide for KPMG's closest Big 4 peer in behavioral format, and the Monitor Deloitte case interview guide for the candidate-led strategy arm at Deloitte.

-Sources and Further Reading (checked March 31, 2026)
+Sources and Further Reading (checked June 17, 2026)

-1. KPMG Global — FY2024 Revenue and Headcount: https://home.kpmg/xx/en/home/about/kpmg-in-numbers.html
+1. KPMG Global, FY2024 Revenue and Headcount: https://kpmg.com/xx/en/media/press-releases/2024/12/robust-growth-for-kpmg-as-global-revenues-rise-5-percent-to-us-dollar-38-point-4-billion.html

-2. Management Consulted — KPMG Interview Guide: https://managementconsulted.com/kpmg-interview/
+2. Management Consulted, KPMG Interview Guide: https://managementconsulted.com/kpmg-interview/

-3. Hacking the Case Interview — KPMG Case Interviews: https://www.hackingthecaseinterview.com/pages/kpmg-case-interviews
+3. Hacking the Case Interview, KPMG Case Interviews: https://www.hackingthecaseinterview.com/pages/kpmg-case-interviews

-4. Glassdoor — KPMG Management Consultant Salary Data (2024-2025): https://www.glassdoor.com/Salary/KPMG-Management-Consultant-Salaries
+4. Glassdoor, KPMG Management Consultant Salary Data (2024-2025): https://www.glassdoor.com/Salary/KPMG-Management-Consultant-Salaries-E2867_D_KO5,26.htm

-5. KPMG Core Values — Official Statement: https://home.kpmg/xx/en/home/about/our-values.html
+5. KPMG Core Values, Official Statement: https://home.kpmg/xx/en/home/about/our-values.html

-6. BearingPoint History — Consulting Spinoff Context: https://www.bearingpoint.com/en/about/history/
+6. BearingPoint History, Consulting Spinoff Context: https://www.bearingpoint.com/en/about-us/our-journey/

 Frequently asked questions